 Next we headed to Dukes Hotel for a walking tour of St James, one of my favourite London areas.
-Discreetly tucked away, Dukes is a real hidden gem.
+Discreetly tucked away, Dukes is one of the top London 5 star hotels.
 I’ve been lucky to savour their picnic in the park, lunch at THIRTY SIX by Nigel Mendham and drinks in the Champagne Lounge before.
 It’s the perfect place to enjoy bubbly and canapes.
 There was a surprise activity awaiting us, a walking tour of St James.
 Our knowledgeable and friendly guide, Sandy from Hob Nob Tours, pointed out many interesting sights like the historic stores of shoemaker John Lobb, wine merchants Berry Bros and Rudd and perfumer Floris.

 The next stop on our tour of the top Small Luxury Hotels was The Ampersand Hotel in South Kensington who welcomed us for their Science themed afternoon tea.
 First we took a tour of the hotel, where I’d be staying later.
-It’s a very quirky place with seriously stylish decor.
-Just look at the staircase!
+It’s a very quirky place with seriously stylish decor and one of the best London boutique hotels.

 The afternoon tea was great fun and I’d highly recommend it.

 Inspired by The Science Museum nearby, it’s an imaginatively presented affair.
 My favourite part was the spectacular dry ice!